CodeCricut/bTimeLogger-react/server/README.md

 });
 ```

+Mongoose assigns each schema an `_id` property which can be used to uniquely reference it.

 Related documents are stored together in "Collections."

 A **Model** is a class which lets us interact with a collection in the database.